 Langlade County, The County of Trails, offers cyclists many different riding options: winding in forest trails, smooth paths through farmlands or relaxing routes around local lakes.
 For a more physical ride, Langlade County offers several mountain bike trails for you to choose.
 So what are you waiting for?
 Get your bike and ride into "The County Of Trails"!

 Antigo Single Track Mountain Bike Trail This mountain bike trail is close to Antigo and is a great place to ride or hike.
-The two one mile loops of rolling hills and beautiful scenery are comprised of double track for beginners and technical single track for the advanced rider.
+The three one mile loops of rolling hills and beautiful scenery are comprised of double track for beginners and technical single track for the advanced rider.
 Close to shopping, food and additional recreational opportunities.
 Location: The trailhead is located at N1985 Dump Rd, Antigo, WI 54409 Length: 3 miles in length

 Antigo Walking/Biking Trail The City of Antigo has a walking/biking trail.
 The trail is a combination of asphalt, boardwalk and wood chip paths along Antigo Lake and Spring Brook before meandering through forests.
 Location: The trailhead is on Fourth Avenue in Antigo, east of Hwy 45.
 Length: 2 plus miles in length with a 10-foot-wide trail.